- Irritants: chemicals, weather (hot and humid or cold and dry conditions) and air conditioning or overheating, tobacco smoke

-- Overheating during sleep due to temperature or synthetic fibres
+- Overheating during sleep due to temperature or synthetic fibers

 - Body temperature fluctuating – sweating and cooling quickly

-- Synthetics fibres irritating skin through chemicals, or by containing sweat on skin
+- Synthetics fibers irritating skin through chemicals, or by containing sweat on skin

 - Scratching itchy skin overnight

-- Soothing, chemical-free natural fibres are soft against the skin and won’t irritate sensitive or weeping eczema patches
+- Soothing, chemical-free natural fibers are soft against the skin and won’t irritate sensitive or weeping eczema patches

-- Natural fibres improve breathability and disperse moisture on the skin, to keep your little one’s body at an even temperature no matter the season.
-Our natural fibre products are TOG rated for warmth, ensuring your mini will be comfortable and safe all night long.
+- Natural fibers improve breathability and disperse moisture on the skin, to keep your little one’s body at an even temperature no matter the season.
+Our natural fiber products are TOG rated for warmth, ensuring your mini will be comfortable and safe all night long.

-- Our sleeping bags and layers provide coverage that can stop your child from directly itching their skin
+- Our sleep sacks and layers provide coverage that can stop your child from directly itching their skin

 - Allows skin to breath